MartinT86/MartinT86.github.io/_posts/2017-08-01-refresh-adb-keys.md

 tags: [adb, Android]
 ---

-I'm not an expert about the Android Debug Bridge (adb) at all, however this issues cost me a couple of hours to resove the other day so I thought I would write this to remind myself if it happens again.
+I'm not an expert about the Android Debug Bridge (adb) at all, however this issue cost me a couple of hours to resove the other day so I thought I would write this to remind myself if it happens again.

 <div class="center">
 <figure>